2. Oogenesis

 - Primary follicles get surrounded by more layers of granulosa cells and a new theca to form secondary follicles.

-- The primary oocyte in tertiary follicle grows and undergoes first unequal meiotic division to form a large secondary oocyte (n) & a tiny first polar body (n).
-So, secondary oocyte retains nutrient rich cytoplasm of primary oocyte.
+- The primary oocyte in the tertiary follicle grows and undergoes the first unequal meiotic division to form a large secondary oocyte (n) and a tiny first polar body (n).
+So, the secondary oocyte retains the nutrient-rich cytoplasm of the primary oocyte.

-- It is unknown that whether the first polar body divides further or degenerates.
+- It is unknown whether the first polar body divides further or degenerates.

 - The tertiary follicle further changes into the mature follicle (Graafian follicle).

-- Secondary oocyte forms a new membrane (zona pellucida).
+- The secondary oocyte forms a new membrane (zona pellucida).

 - Spherical and non-motile.
 About 0.2 mm in diameter.